History of Rome: Sack of Rome (1527)

 In 1527 the ambiguous policy followed by the second Medici Pope, Pope Clement VII, resulted in the dramatic sack of the city by the unruly Imperial troops of Charles V, Holy Roman Emperor.
 After the execution of some 1,000 defenders, the pillage began.
 The city was devastated for several days, many of the citizens were killed or took shelter outside the walls.
 Of 189 Swiss Guards on duty only 42 survived.
 The Pope himself was imprisoned for months in Castel Sant'Angelo.
 The sack marked the end of one of the most splendid eras of modern Rome.

 The 1525's Jubilee resulted in a farce, as Martin Luther's claims had spread criticism and even hatred against the Pope's greed throughout Europe.
 The prestige of Rome was then challenged by the defections of the churches of Germany and England.
-Pope Paul III (1534–1549) tried to recover the situation by summoning the Council of Trento, although being, at the same time, the most nepotist Pope of all.
+Pope Paul III (1534–1549) tried to recover the situation by summoning the Council of Trent, although being, at the same time, the most nepotist Pope of all.
 He even separated Parma and Piacenza from the Papal States to create an independent duchy for his son Pier Luigi.
 He continued the patronage of art supporting the Michelangelo's Last Judgment, asking him to renovate the Campidoglio and the ongoing construction of St. Peter's.
 After the shock of the sack, he also called the brilliant architect Giuliano da Sangallo the Younger to strengthen the walls of the Leonine City.

 The need for renovation in the religious customs became evident in the vacancy period after Paulus' death, when the streets of Rome became seat of masked carousels which satirised the Cardinals attending the conclave.
 His two immediate successors were feeble figures who did nothing to escape the actual Spanish suzerainty over Rome.